-* * * UNDERSTANDING THE BIBLE
+* * * RESOURCES FOR WORSHIP

 I know all kinds of resources for worship are available these days.
 And yet there are some resources that I haven’t been able to find.
 PUBLIC WORSHIP

 I have looked at the readings for each Sunday in the 3-year Lectionary in an attempt to arrive at a THEME for worship on that Sunday.
 And I think it is imperative that that theme gives God's GOOD NEWS for each worship service.
 I do this to help those involved in PLANNING worship services.
 AND to assist those attending worship to PREPARE themselves for worship at the coming service.

 I have also looked in detail at the PSALMS chosen for each Sunday.
 I am struck again and again by the profound praise and prayer that these Psalms contain.
 But often that doesn’t become apparent when these psalms are read in worship.
 The worshipper may even get the impression that these psalms don’t seem to speak to the situation, or even the faith, of those gathered for worship.
 I have been hoping for a long time to find some kind of adaption of these wonderful prayers and songs of praise so that they clearly shout out the faith of those who have used them in the past.
 But to no avail.
 So I’ve taken the bull by the horns and reworked all the psalms used in worship, trying to make them a little more up-to-date and usable in Christian (as opposed to Old Testament) worship.
 Of course, you may regard my efforts as a complete waste of time.
 And that doesn’t depress me at all – because in the process the bull gave me one of the rides of my life!

 And I've been looking for more resources for PERSONAL PRAYER AND WORSHIP.
 So I have made some slight adaptions to the adaptions I have made of the Psalms to encourage their use in personal worship.
 There is also an order for Prayer at the end of the day, called COMPLINE, which has been used in monastic communities for ages.
 I have found this of benefit as before-bed prayers.
 And I have adapted Compline for personal use.

-* * * PARABLES TRANSPOSEDThe parables Jesus told are great stories.
+* * * PARABLES TRANSPOSED The parables Jesus told are great stories.
 Many of us almost know them backwards.
 But sometimes the common events in life that they deal with are not common events in our lives.
 And we end up listening to an explanation of the parable instead of the parable itself.
 You may wonder what stopped Jesus from contacting me before he told some of his but-it-doesn’t-happen-like-that-today stories.
 You may also realize why he didn’t – and why it didn’t even cross his mind.